grafana/mimir/docs/internal/contributing/how-to-convert-config-to-per-tenant-limit.md

    Similar helper functions may already exist for similar purposes: `SmallestPositiveNonZeroIntPerTenant`, `LargestPositiveNonZeroDurationPerTenant`, etc.

-5. Consume the overrides with the multiple tenant limits.
+5. Consume the overrides with the multiple tenant limits. _(Multi-tenant codepaths only)_

    Combining our work from steps 4 and 5 allows us to actually use the limits & overrides wherever they are needed in a multi-tenant codepath: